zoltanbano/zoliba-bot/README.md

 - Automatically adds ✅ and ❌ reactions for voting
 - Polls are posted in a dedicated voting channel

-### Rock Paper Scissors (!rps)
+### Rock Paper Scissors (!rps, !rpsscore, !rpsrank)
 - Play rock paper scissors with `!rps <kő/papír/olló>`
-- Bot randomly selects its choice
+- View personal statistics with `!rpsscore`
+- Check server leaderboard with `!rpsrank`
-- Displays the result with emojis
+- Persistent score tracking with MongoDB
+- Real-time statistics and rankings

 ## Setup